AlexanderMoerseburg/BulkRNASeq/README.md

 The pipeline uses edgeR and BBmap.
 More tools and more options are being added to the pipeline.

-Edit the config file, choose if you have pair or single reads.
+Edit the config file, choose if you have paired-end or single reads.
 Edit the treatment.tsv and control.tsv to have your treatments and control names.

 Edit your reference.
 Use Makefile to pull the reference if needed (See below).